UniMath/agda-unimath/src/spectral-theory/eigenvalues-eigenvectors-linear-endomaps-vector-spaces.lagda.md

-# Eigenvalues and eigenvectors of linear transformations of vector spaces
+# Eigenvalues and eigenvectors of linear endomaps of vector spaces

 ```agda
 module spectral-theory.eigenvalues-eigenvectors-linear-endomaps-vector-spaces where